Hawaii Public Radio

 Hawaiʻi Public Radio (HPR), is a network of listener-supported, public radio stations broadcasting two streams on fifteen frequencies across the state of Hawaii.
 It is a member of National Public Radio (NPR).
-The stations originate from studios at The Hawaii Public Radio Plaza on Kaheka Street, near the Ala Moana Shopping Center in Honolulu.
+The stations originate from studios at Suite 101 The Hawaii Public Radio Plaza on Kaheka Street, near the Ala Moana Shopping Center in Honolulu.
 HPR-1 focuses on news and information by day, with jazz and other music in the evening and the BBC World Service overnight.
 HPR-2 is mostly classical music, with some hours supplied by Classical 24.

 History

-The network's original station, KHPR 88.1 FM, signed on the air in Honolulu on November 13, 1981.
+The network's original station, KHPR 88.1 FM, signed on the air in Honolulu on November 14, 1981.
 It mostly played classical music with NPR news shows, originally operating with a staff of two, General Manager Cliff Eblen and Music Director Bob Miller.
 Operating from rented space at the University of Hawaii, it moved to its current studios in July 1987.
 A year later, HPR became a true statewide network with the sign-on of a station in Maui, reaching listeners on Maui and Hawaii Island.

 HPR's programming choices increased in October 1989, with a second program stream on KIPO 89.3 FM.
 KIPO began broadcasting jazz and folk music.
 In August 2000, expansion continued with the addition of KANO 91.1 (Hilo), broadcasting KHPR's classical music and news program stream to East Hawaiʻi Island.
 In 2010, two new boosters were installed on Mt.
 Kaʻala on Oʻahu's North Shore, beaming both KHPR 88.1 and KIPO 89.3 at the terrain-shielded North Shore, as well as at the south and east shores of Kauaʻi (June).
 The following year, expansion of the KIPO signal to Maui was implemented and KIPM 89.7 went on the air in the spring.
 KIPH 88.3, serving Hāna, Maui, began service shortly after.

 With these infrastructure additions, statewide coverage of two streams became possible, and in the spring of 2012, the two HPR program streams were rebranded as HPR-1 and HPR-2.

 On February 13, 2013, KHPH 88.7 (Kailua-Kona) brought HPR programs to the many terrain-shielded pockets along West Hawaiʻi, including Waimea.
 That same year, KIPL 89.9 (Līhuʻe) went on the air, making available HPR-2ʻs news, talk, and international music available to the majority the remaining areas of Kauaʻi island.